-Once we arrived back on Lopud Island we packed all the kayaks and equipment away and had time for a swim we all jumped in together!
+Once we arrived back on Lopud Island we packed all the kayaks and equipment away and still had time for a swim, so we all jumped in together!
 The sea felt amazing and it was the perfect way to end a great day on the water!
 On the ferry back to Dubrovnik we sat with the rest of our group who were fantastic and who we’d gotten to know quite well throughout the day!
 Everyone got along so well that we decided to go for a drink at a nearby bar to reminisce about how magical our day had been before we all said our goodbyes and went our separate ways.

-We had such a fun day escaping the crowds in Dubrovnik and exploring the beautiful Elafiti Islands with Adriatic Kayak Tours.
-The tour is very reasonably priced at 400 Kuna or €52 (with an additional cost for lunch) and we, along with our fellow kayakers all had such an incredible day!
+We had such a fun day escaping the crowds in Dubrovnik and kayaking the Elafiti Islands with Adriatic Kayak Tours.
+The tour was very reasonably priced at 400 Kuna or €52 per person (with an additional cost for lunch) and we, along with our fellow kayakers all had such an incredible day!
 When the conditions are right there is also plenty of opportunities for cliff jumping, visiting additional caves, swimming and snorkelling throughout the day.
 We’d highly recommend Adriatic Kayak Tours to anyone looking to book a kayaking tour during their time in Dubrovnik, we loved every moment of our day and wouldn’t hesitate to book another tour with them if we return to Dubrovnik!
 Head over to Adriatic Kayak Tours website to find out more about their tours and to book.